-Motor vehicles are one of the largest contributors to urban air pollution in Australia and have a major influence on the incidence of smog and haze.
-Management strategies are focused on making sure that vehicles meet effective emission standards when they first enter the market; ensuring that they continue to meet these emission standards while they are in use; and providing them with the cleanest, economically viable fuels available.
+Motor vehicles are the largest contributor to urban air pollution in Australia and have a major influence on the incidence of smog and haze.
+Three strategies are being implemented to reduce vehicle emissions— making sure that vehicles meet effective emission standards when they first enter the market; ensuring that they continue to meet these emission standards while they are in use; and providing them with the cleanest, economically viable fuels on which to operate.

-National fuel quality standards have been implemented under the Fuel Quality Standards Act 2000, which is administered by the department.
+National fuel quality standards have been implemented under the Fuel Quality Standards Act 2000 which is administered by the department.
 Fuel quality standards have been introduced for petrol, diesel, biodiesel and autogas sold in Australia.
-The fuel standards facilitate advanced emissions control technology required to meet tighter emissions standards, reduce the level of harmful pollutants in fuel, and ensure the efficient operation of engines.
+The fuel standards pave the way for advanced emissions control technology required to meet tighter emissions standards, reduce the level of harmful pollutants in fuel, and ensure the efficient operation of engines.

-A 2007 study identified the potential environmental and commercial impacts of companies being granted approvals to vary fuel standards and how these impacts could be offset.
+Another study identified the potential environmental and commercial impacts of companies being granted approvals to vary fuel standards and how these impacts could be offset.
 The study recommended that the range of conditions that the minister can apply to an approval be broadened to allow him to require companies to fund measures such as air quality monitoring programmes.
 The study also recommended that the circumstances under which an application can be made be limited to avoid companies applying to vary standards in order to gain a commercial advantage.
 The department is considering amendments to the Act in light of the issues raised in this study.

 Monitoring compliance and enforcement of fuel standards

 The department monitors fuel at outlets including terminals, depots and service stations to ensure it complies with the standards.
-It is spending $6.3 million over four years from 2006–07 to increase fuel quality compliance inspections.
-These inspections will help to ensure fuel quality standards are being met; increasing consumer confidence and preventing poor quality fuel having negative effects on vehicle operability and air quality.
+The department is spending $6.3 million over four years from 2006—07 to increase fuel quality compliance inspections.
+These inspections will help to ensure fuel quality standards are being met, thereby increasing consumer confidence and preventing poor quality fuel having negative impacts on vehicle operability and on air quality.

-In 2007–08, the department took 2,321 fuel samples, an increase of more than 100 per cent from the previous year’s 2,321 samples.
-Of these, 98 per cent tested compliant with fuel standards.
-Incidents of non-compliance were dealt with either through administrative actions (warnings and education), civil action or prosecution, depending on the seriousness of the offence.
+In 2006—07 the department took 2,321 fuel samples, an increase of more than 100 per cent from the previous year's 1,069 samples.
+Of these 97 per cent tested compliant with fuel standards.
+Incidents of non-compliance were dealt with either through administrative action (warnings and education), civil action or prosecution, depending on the seriousness of non-compliance.

 A full report on the operation of the Fuel Quality Standards Act 2000 is in the second volume of this set of annual reports.

 Work continued to implement recommendations from the Prime Minister's Biofuels Taskforce report, with projects on the impacts of ethanol and other biofuels on human health, the environment, and the operation of motor vehicles.
-Progress in 2007–08 included:
+Progress in 2006—07 included:

-- The department commissioned a study on the health effects of the use of up to 10 per cent ethanol blended with petrol, to be completed in mid-2008.
-The study assessed the comparative effects of low ethanol blend fuel on: tailpipe particulate and evaporative emissions, and smog production under Australian conditions.
+- The department commissioned a study on the health impacts of ethanol blend fuels to be completed in 2007—08.
+The study will assess the comparative impact of low ethanol blend fuel on tailpipe particulate and evaporative emissions under Australian conditions.

-In addition to monitoring the quality of fuels supplied to the current vehicle fleet, work has continued on key projects to help manage emissions from the vehicles themselves.
+In addition to cleaning up fuels supplied to the current vehicle fleet, work has continued on major projects relating to motor vehicle emissions.

 The department continued to support in-service emissions testing for diesel vehicles through funding agreements with the states and territories.
-Diesel vehicles are tested for compliance with the exhaust emissions standards set by the Australian Transport Council.
-Through funding from the Australian Government, testing facilities to measure diesel emissions from motor vehicles have been established in all states.
+Diesel vehicles are tested for compliance with the exhaust emissions standards in the National Environment Protection (Diesel Vehicle Emissions) Measure.

 Managing woodsmoke pollution